Behind the Scenes: How Ideas Are Transformed into Productive Work

 When a trigger hits us, we might react in many different ways such as delving into deep thought, starting a conversation, writing down or sketching the new idea.
 Talking or writing about an idea ensures we won’t forget the newly triggered idea.

 A draft is a preliminary outcome from our work process, something that can be observed and shared with others.
-This can be a prototype, a model, a manuscript, or any number of other things.
-A draft is something tangible — thoughts and emotions don’t count.
-Drafts allow us to share our ideas in a concrete way.
-There’s nothing like presenting an idea on paper (or on a digital screen).
+This can be a prototype, a model, a manuscript, or any number of other things that would allow us to share our ideas in a concrete way.
+Anyhow, the draft must be something tangible — thinking about it doesn’t count.

 Most of us like to feel certain when we work.
 We know that an outcome has a high chance for success if something similar has worked in the past.
 We’re already familiar with the choices we are making, and this certainty makes us feel comfortable.
 This type of work relates to things we can see or feel, skills we have, and knowledge we’ve acquired.